Jon-tim/simple_shell/README.md

 ## Description

 This project is an implementation of the shell created as a Milestone Project for the C code at ALX Africa Software Engineering.
-The shell is a project in the first trimester, that helps student to understand the advanced concepts behind the shell program include process, system call, bit manipulation, file management, error handling etc...
+The shell is a project in the first trimester, that helps student to understand the advanced concepts behind the shell program include process, system call, bit manipulation, file management, error handling etc....
 Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 This program was written entirely in C Language.